VictorIgati/phase-1-challenge2/README.md

 - Mark items as purchased
 - Clear the entire shopping list

+## Prerequisites
+Make sure to have a modern web browser(E.g Chrome, Firefox, Edge)

 ## Installation
-- Open github and go to the repository phase-1-challenge2
+- Open Github and go to the repository phase-1-challenge2
 - Click the 'Fork' button
 - Click the 'code' button
 - Click the SSH key